News and storiesView more news and stories

-The Atrium on the main floor of the Drake Centre is always a buzzing hub of student activity at the Asper School.
+The student commons on the main floor of the Drake Centre is always a buzzing hub of student activity at the Asper School.
 Famous for the orange modular furniture, this space can easily accommodate guest speakers, luncheons, a full-blown Homecoming party, or the annual Buddy Day event that welcomes new students to the school.
-The atrium is a great place to meet, eat lunch, work on projects, or just relax.
+The student commons is a great place to meet, eat lunch, work on projects, or just relax.

 Nicknamed "the fishbowl," the Asper Commemorative Room is located just off the Atrium.
 This space is dedicated to the Asper School's namesake, Dr. Israel Asper, an entrepreneur and philanthropist.
 Small tables and chairs and modular furniture make it a popular venue for student group meetings, studying, and group project work.
 Inspirational quotes and words from Dr. Asper surround the upper walls.